 A full set of Pietro Todeschi wall maps appeared on the market in 2008 complete with side panels of text.
 As stated already an example of the America wall map was recorded by Wieder in Amsterdam which bore text.
 It is from that example that the date 1673 is drawn.
 To date it has not been located.

-Therefore the presence of this set on the market is of interest.
+Therefore, the presence of this set on the market is of interest.
 Each has text panels which as expected by the author bear the publishers imprint 'Iosephi Longhi'.
-Three with the exception of that of Europe bear dates; Asia 1679, Africa 1672, America 1678.
-This might suggest two issues, one being 1672-73, the other 1678-79.
+Excepting Europe, the remaining three bear dates; Asia 1679, Africa 1672, America 1678.
+This might suggest two issues, one being 1672-73,